mtgjson/mtgjson-website/docs/changelogs/mtgjson-v5/index.md

 - Added the non-Atomic `faceFlavorName` property
 - Added the non-Atomic `otherFaceIds` property to Card (Token)
 - Added the non-Atomic `signature` property
-- Added support for "Dungeon" cards in Card (Atomic) Data Model
+- Added support for "Dungeon" cards in Card (Atomic) data model
 - Added support for "Alchemy" cards by including `isRebalanced`, `rebalancedPrintings`, and `originalPrintings` properties

 #### Deprecated